 CHARLES BROOKS, THE MUSICIAN

 Dr. Brooks is both a studio musician and a performing musician who entertains and captivates audiences with his wildly innovative four-mallet vibraphone playing, performing regularly for both public and private events.
-What sets Brooks apart from other vibraphonists is that he not only plays with four mallets, but he also plays the vibes through effects pedals, which provide added texture to his unique sound.
-His techniques running through pedals roll those rich vibraphone tones out with multi-dimensional effects that leave listeners with a never-before-heard lasting impression.
-Brooks is known for his improvisational talents and personalized high-energy performances, and he currently plays the vibraphone as a solo artist, as lead of his jazz groups The Charles Brooks Trio and The Charles Brooks Quartet, and formerly as part of the John Gray Jazz Trio, and as part of the Michael Foster Trio in Louisiana.
+Setting him apart are both his talented four-mallet playing and his technique of running the vibes through effects pedals, which provide added texture to his already unique sound.
+His use of pedals allow those rich vibraphone tones to roll out with multi-dimensional effects that leave listeners with a never-before-heard lasting impression.
+Brooks is known for his improvisational talents and personalized high-energy performances, and he currently plays the vibraphone as a solo artist, as lead of his jazz groups The Charles Brooks Trio and The Charles Brooks Quartet, and formerly as part of the John Gray Jazz Trio and the Michael Foster Trio in Louisiana.
 He also sits in as a featured guest hand drummer, set drummer, or vibraphonist with various rock, jazz, funk, and blues groups.

 Each of Brooks's albums are available for a listen here on the website and all are written, performed, recorded, mixed, and mastered by Brooks.
 Additionally Brooks also is featured on the following other albums: on drum set as part of Vinyl Soup's album Brandon and Travis, available on iTunes; on vibraphone with John Gray on Thursdays at M's, available through Continuum Music; on vibraphone with Ernest Jackson on his Moments Reflected album, available through Continuum Music; and on hand drums with Captain Green on Protect Each Other Together, available through CaptainGreenMusic.com.